-Any substitution of the SARON reference rate by the SARON Recommended Replacement Rate or the SNB Policy Rate as specified above (the "SARON

-Replacement Rate") will remain effective for the remaining term to maturity of the Notes.
+Any substitution of the SARON reference rate by the SARON Recommended Replacement Rate or the SNB Policy Rate as specified above (the "SARON Replacement Rate") will remain effective for the remaining term to maturity of the Notes

-Notwithstanding any other provision of this paragraph (F), if (i) the Rate of Interest cannot be determined in accordance with the foregoing provisions by the Determination Agent, or (ii) the Issuer determines that (a) the replacement of thencurrent SARON reference rate by the SARON Replacement Rate or any other amendments to the terms of the Notes necessary to implement such replacement would result in an TLAC/MREL Disqualification Event or (in the case of Tier 2 Subordinated Notes only) a Capital Disqualification Event, or (b) could reasonably result in the Relevant Resolution Authority treating any future Interest Payment Date as the effective maturity of the Notes, rather than the relevant Maturity Date, no SARON Replacement Rate will be adopted by the Determination Agent, and the SARON Replacement Rate for the relevant Interest Period will be equal to the last SARON available on the SARON Screen Page as determined by the Determination Agent.
-Notwithstanding the above, if the provisions of this paragraph fail to provide a means of determining the Rate of Interest, Condition 4F below shall apply.
+Notwithstanding any other provision of this paragraph (G), if (i) the Rate of Interest cannot be determined in accordance with the foregoing provisions by the Determination Agent, or (ii) the Issuer determines that the replacement of then-current SARON reference rate by the SARON Replacement Rate or any other amendments to the terms of the Notes necessary to implement such replacement could reasonably result in the Relevant Resolution Authority treating any future Interest Payment Date as the effective maturity of the Notes, rather than the relevant Maturity Date, no SARON Replacement Rate will be adopted by the Determination Agent, and the SARON available on the SARON Screen Page as determined by the Determination Agent.
+Notwithstanding the above, if the provisions of this paragraph fail to provide a means of determining the Rate of Interest, sub-paragraph (l) below shall apply.